patrykcieslak/stonefish/docs/bodies.rst

 Parametric solids
 =================

 The most efficient dynamic bodies are parametric solids, which include: box, sphere, cylinder, torus and wing.
 The physical geometry of parametric solids is the same as the graphical mesh.
 Besides the wing body, the collisions of parametric solids are computed analytically.
+Definition of parametric solids always includes the ``dimensions`` tag.
+The attributes of this tag depend on the type of the solid.
+There is one standard attribute which is always available, called ``thickness``, used to define wall thickness if the user wants to create a shell body instead of a solid one.

 1. Sphere ``type="sphere"`` - a sphere (ball) with a specified radius: